-If you've enjoyed a comfortable life, surrounded by a loving family and friends, you may want to use your Will to help older people who are not as fortunate.
+Have you enjoyed a comfortable life, surrounded by a loving family and friends?
+If so, you may want to use your Will to touch others who have not been as fortunate.

 What is a bequest?

 A bequest is simply a gift in your Will.
 These gifts are traditionally left to family members, friends, employees and charities.
 You can bequeath money or items like a house, motor vehicle, or jewellery.

 How do I make a bequest to TAFTA?

 We strongly urge you to seek the advice of a suitably qualified professional – such as your attorney, financial advisor or bank.
 They will ensure your wishes are legally worded, witnessed and signed.

 If you are thinking of including a bequest to Tafta in your Will, or have already done so, please let us know.
 We would love to thank you personally, and perhaps discuss with you how you would like your gift to be used.

 For more information about leaving a bequest to Tafta, please contact our Bequest Liaison Officer at: P O Box 2983 Durban 4000 Or telephone (031) 332-3721.